sr320/LabDocs/templates/bio/bio.md

 Bio

-Physiological response of aquatic species to environmental change with a particular focus on the relationship of transcriptomics, genetics, and epigenetic modifications.
-Current research efforts include characterizing the adaptive potential of native oysters in Puget Sound and the functional role of DNA methylation in shellfish.
+Steven Roberts, Associate Professor in the School of Aquatic and Fishery Sciences, received his Ph.D. in Biology at the University of Notre Dame in 2002.
+His main research interest is the physiological response of aquatic species to environmental change with a particular focus on environmental epigenetics, reproductive biology, and aquaculture.

+A large part of his lab's research acitivity is analysis of large genomic datasets.
+In doing this, they practice open notebook science, strive to make all data analysis easily reproducible, and hold open online lab meetings.